jp-chickadee-project/jesting/README.md

 ### Configuration

-1) Open "config.js"
+1. Open "config.js"
- i) Change "serverUrl" and "port" to match your system's configuration
+    1. Change "serverUrl" and "port" to match your system's configuration
 3) Create

 ### Running